Public Talks, Workshops and Multimedia Programs Addressing:

 His projects represent a new hybrid of art, education and humanities and have been presented at over forty venues in the US and abroad.
 Nahmias and his work have been profiled in top newspapers, magazines and academic journals, as well as on television, radio and across the blogosphere.
 His prints are part of prominent public and private collections including the Smithsonian’s National Museum of American History.

-His first body of work, “The Migrant Project: Contemporary California Farm Workers,” received several accolades including a citation of merit from the US Congress.
-His follow-up, “Golden States of Grace: Prayers of the Disinherited,”“Last Days of The Four Seasons,” explores themes of loss, memory, community and place, and asks questions about what we lose when iconic American communities go extinct.
+His first body of work, “The Migrant Project: Contemporary California Farm Workers,”“Golden States of Grace: Prayers of the Disinherited,” drew praise from newspapers such as the Los Angeles Times which called it, “A Veritable United Nations of spirituality.”
+His latest project, “Last Days of The Four Seasons,” explores themes of loss, memory, community and place, and asks questions about what we lose when iconic American communities go extinct.

 Whether speaking publicly or leading interactive cultural sensitivity workshops based on his subjects, Nahmias brings an uncanny degree of compassion to bare and finds a way to help each audience member connect with the vital contemporary themes he explores.
 He has been a featured speaker, workshop leader and has keynoted at institutions/venues ranging from Princeton University’s Woodrow Wilson School to The National Hispanic Cultural Center, and from The National Steinbeck Center to University of Pittsburgh.